 The World Health Organization (WHO) reports a 25% increase in anxiety and depression worldwide and believes this is just the “tip of the iceberg.”
 On top of the pandemic, the world is experiencing increased tension and division around issues of race, politics, religion and more.
 Every dimension of wellbeing has taken a toll.
 Improving mental health in a post-covid world starts with kindness.
 Being kind improves the physical, emotional, intrapersonal, and relational wellbeing of those who give it and those who receive it.

 The state of our mental health in a post-covid world is observable in the workplace, home, and world at-large.
-While the news isn’t great, equipped with better information and resources, along with a willingness to talk about it, we can make necessary adjustments in all of these spaces to build a healthier future.
+While the news isn’t great, we have the power to change our own lives.
+Approaching this properly equipped with the best information and resources, along with a willingness to talk about it, we can make necessary adjustments in all of these spaces to build a healthier future.